Table of Contents

 The navtex receivers employ characters B1 and B2 to reject communications from stations about issues that the officer isn’t interested in.

 B3 and B4: B3 and B4 have a two-digit serial number for each communication.

 Receivers utilize the characters B3 and B4 to track what they’ve already received.

 THE BENEFITS OF HAVING NAVTEX ONBOARD THE SHIPS INCLUDE:

 Navtex is a type of additional insurance that provides peace of mind.
-It’s a simple way to keep track of navigational alerts, weather warnings, search and rescue information, and other data for ships traveling within 200 to 400 nautical miles of the coast.
-As a result, it gives up-to-date navigational and weather data in real-time.
+It’s a simple way to keep track of navigational alerts, weather warnings, search and rescue information and other data for ships travelling within 200 to 400 nautical miles of the coast.
+As a result, it gives up-to-date navigational and weather data in real time.

 The Navtex receiver is very user-friendly because it receives messages automatically.
 It is not necessary for an officer of the watch to monitor it regularly or be physically there at a set hour.

 A watch officer can attend to any distress signal in the area.
 He’s also aware of the weather forecast and can make plans accordingly.
 As a result, a Navtex is an essential piece of bridge navigational equipment.

 - At all times, every officer should ensure enough rolls of Navtex paper onboard.